solo-io/supergloo/docs/content/operations/troubleshooting.md

 Knowing how to get logs from the Service Mesh Hub components is crucial for getting feedback about what's happening.
 Service Mesh Hub has three core components:

-* `csr-agent` - responsible for creating certificate/key pairs and issuing a Certificate Signing Request for a particular mesh -- this is used in Mesh identity federation
+* `csr-agent` - responsible for creating certificate/key pairs and issuing a Certificate Signing Request for a particular mesh -- this is used in Mesh identity federation; this component is not available in the default install, only when a cluster is registered
 * `mesh-discovery` - responsible for discovering Meshes, periodically querying clusters and control planes for their `MeshService`s and `MeshWorkload`s.
 * `mesh-networking` - responsible for orchestrating federation events, traffic policy updates, and access-control policy rules